For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 OLIVE-CHESTED FLYCATCHER (Myiophobus cryptoxanthus) [*]

-OLIVE-SIDED FLYCATCHER (Contopus cooperi) [b]
+OLIVE-SIDED FLYCATCHER (Contopus cooperi) – We managed to snag one of this boreal migrant! [b]

 ACADIAN FLYCATCHER (Empidonax virescens) [b*]